sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 # Salient takeaways

 - Go is a **practical** language, valuing clarity of intent and readability (e.g., standard formatting is mandatory).
 It takes the best of other languages and leaves out the rest.
-- Comprehensibility is more important than conciseness in idiomatic Go.
+- Comprehensibility and explicitness is more important than conciseness in idiomatic Go.
 - Go is "*call by value*", meaning it makes copies of function parameters before passing them along.
 - Deployment is a breeze: a single binary file.
 - Go doesn't have classes nor inheritance, but it has structs and interfaces.